MicrosoftDocs/memdocs/sccm/protect/deploy-use/endpoint-definitions-microsoft-updates.md

 ---
-title: "Endpoint Protection malware definitions from network share | Microsoft Docs"
+title: "Endpoint Protection malware definitions from network share"
 description: "Learn how to enable the download of Endpoint Protection malware definitions from Microsoft Updates for Configuration Manager." ms.custom: na ms.date: 02/14/2017